ISISComputingGroup/ibex_developers_manual/Calibration-Files.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [System components](System-components) > [Configurations](Configurations) > Calibration files

-The calibration files are anything that are equipment specific but not how to drive it, they are settings which are common to all instruments.
+The calibration files are anything that is equipment specific but not how to drive it; they are settings which are common to all instruments.
 The test for whether a file belongs in this repository is as follows.
-Imagine changing a file on an instrument; the change should be reflected to the other instruments thus improving their results.
-There will be some grey areas for instance the barn doors on Muon Front end.
-It is unlikely these calibration setting will be used elsewhere but they could be, and if they were changed it wouldn't effect anything else so this is a good place to put them.
+Imagine changing a file on an instrument; the change should be reflected on the other instruments thus improving their results.
+There will be some grey areas, for instance, the barn doors on Muon Front end.
+It is unlikely these calibration setting will be used elsewhere but they could be, and if they were changed it wouldn't effect anything else, so this is a good place to put them.

 A prime example of this are the temperature sensors which have a calibration of current to temperature.
-If a mistake is found in the calibration it should be corrected and pushed to other instruments.
+If a mistake is found in the calibration, it should be corrected and pushed to other instruments.

 These files live in a separate repository at: